Auditory brainstem response: Cochlear implantation and central auditory development

-One way to measure the developmental status and limits of plasticity of the auditory cortical pathways is to study the latency of cortical auditory evoked potentials (CAEP).
-In particular, the latency of the first positive peak (P1) of the CAEP is of interest to researchers.
-P1 in children is considered a marker for maturation of the auditory cortical areas (Eggermont & Ponton, 2003; Sharma & Dorman, 2006; Sharma, Gilley, Dorman, & Baldwin, 2007).
-The P1 is a robust positive wave occurring at around 100 to 300 ms in children.
-P1 latency represents the synaptic delays throughout the peripheral and central auditory pathways (Eggermont, Ponton, Don, Waring, & Kwong, 1997).
+One way to measure the status of the auditory cortical pathways is to study the latency of cortical auditory evoked potentials (CAEP).
+In particular, the latency of the first positive peak (P1) of the CAEP is of interest.
+P1 is a robust positive wave occurring at around 100 to 300 ms in children.
+P1 latency represents the synaptic delays throughout the peripheral and central auditory pathways.
+P1 in children is considered a marker for maturation of the auditory cortical areas.

-P1 latency changes as a function of age, and is considered an index of cortical auditory maturation (Ceponiene, Cheour, & Naatanen, 1998).
-P1 latency and age has a strong negative correlation, decrease in P1 latency with increasing age.
+P1 latency changes as a function of age, and is considered an index of cortical auditory maturation.
+P1 latency and age have a strong negative correlation, decrease in P1 latency with increasing age.
 This is most likely due to more efficient synaptic transmission over time.
-The P1 waveform also becomes broader as we age.
-The P1 neural generators are thought to originate from the thalamo-cortical portion of the auditory cortex.
-Researchers believe that P1 may be the first recurrent activity in the auditory cortex (Kral & Eggermont, 2007).
+The P1 waveform also broadens with age.
+P1 neural generators are thought to originate from the thalamo-cortical portion of the auditory cortex.
+P1 may be the first recurrent activity in the auditory cortex.
 The negative component following P1 is called N1.
 N1 is not consistently seen in children until 12 years or age.